Mary L. Owens - Mississippi's Best Community Newspaper

 Jan.
 20, 1941 – Jan.
 20, 2023

 NATCHEZ – Funeral services for Mother Mary L. Owens, 82, of Natchez, who passed away at Merit Health Natchez, will be held on Saturday, Jan.
-28, 2023, at the New Hope “The Vision Center” Baptist Church in Natchez at 11 a.m.
+28, 2023, at the New Hope “The Vision Center” Baptist Church in Natchez at 11 a.m. with Bishop Stanley Searcy officiating.
 Interment will follow under the direction of Marshall Funeral Home in the church cemetery.

 Visitation services will be held on Friday, Jan.
 27, 2023, from 3 until 5 p.m. at the Marshall Funeral Home Chapel in Natchez and on Saturday, Jan.
 28, 2023, from 10 a.m. until the service time.